cezarbajenaru/eks-course/EKS&Kubernetes.md

 	Docker client can comunicate with more that one Daemon

 Docker Images:
-	An image is a read-only templace with instructions for creating a Docker image Docker images can be based on another image with additional customization (you can add to other images and make it your own custom)
+	An image is a read-only template with instructions for creating a Docker image Docker images can be based on another image with additional customization (you can add to other images and make it your own custom)
 	We can connect a container to one or more networks, attach storage to it.
 	When a container is removed, any changes to its state that are not stored will dissapear